-The City may test any applicant to whom a conditional offer of employment has been made and any driver for controlled substance and alcohol under any of the following circumstances:
+The City may test any applicant to whom a conditional offer of employment has been made and any driver for controlled substance drug and alcohol under any of the following circumstances:

 a.
 Pre-Employment Testing: All applicants, including current employees seeking a transfer, applying for a position where duties include performing safety-sensitive duties described above, will be required to take a drug test prior to the first time a driver performs a safety-sensitive function for the City.
-A driver may not perform safety-sensitive functions unless the driver has received a controlled substance test result from the Medical Review Officer (MRO) indicating a verified negative test result.
-In addition to pre-employment controlled substance testing, applicants will be required to authorize, in writing, former employers to release alcohol test results of .04 or greater, positive controlled substance test results, refusals to test, other violations of drug and alcohol testing regulations, and completion of return to duty requirements within the preceding three years.
+A driver may not perform safety-sensitive functions unless the driver has received a controlled substancedrug test result from the Medical Review Officer (MRO) indicating a verified negative test result.
+In addition to pre-employment controlled substancedrug testing, applicants will be required to authorize, in writing, former employers to release alcohol test results of .04 or greater, positive controlled substancedrug test results, refusals to test, other violations of drug and alcohol testing regulations, and completion of return to duty requirements within the preceding three years.

-The City will contact the candidate's DOT regulated previous and current employers within the last three years for drug and alcohol test results, as referenced above, and review the testing history if feasible before the employee first performs safety-sensitive functions for the City.
-Beginning in 2020, the City will also conduct a limited query of the Federal Motor Carrier Safety Administration's Clearinghouse for all candidates.
+The City will contact the candidate's DOT regulated previous and current employers within the last three years for drug and alcohol test results, as referenced above, and review the testing history if feasible before the employee first performs safetysensitive functions for the City.
+Beginning in 2020, the City will also conduct a limited query of the Federal Motor Carrier Safety Administration's Clearinghouse for all candidates an applicant must provide consent to the City, and successfully pass a full query of the Federal Motor Carrier Safety Administration's Clearinghouse.
 In addition, at least once a year, the City will conduct a limited query of the Clearinghouse for each currently employed CDL driver.
-If the limited query reveals that the Clearinghouse has information about resolved or unresolved drug and alcohol program violations by a candidate or current employee, he or she will be asked to provide electronic consent to a full query of the Clearinghouse (unless he or she has previously provided electronic consent).
-In the event a full query of the Clearinghouse reveals unresolved violation information for a candidate or current employee, the driver will not be permitted to perform safety-sensitive functions, including the operation of a Commercial Motor Vehicle and, in the case of a candidate, may have their conditional offer of employment rescinded or, in the case of a current employee, may be subject to discipline.
+If the limited guery reveals that the Clearinghouse has information about resolved or unresolved drug and alcohol program violations by a candidate or current employee, he or she will be asked to provide electronic consent to a full query of the Clearinghouse (unless he or she has previously provided electronic consent).
+In the event a full guery of the Clearinghouse reveals unresolved violation information for a candidate or current employee, the driver will not be permitted to perform safety-sensitive functions, including the operation of a Commercial Motor Vehicle and, in the case of a candidate, may have their conditional offer of employment rescinded or, in the case of a current employee, may be subject to discipline.

 - b.
-Post-Accident Testing: As soon as practicable following an accident involving a commercial motor vehicle operating on a public road, the City will test each surviving driver for controlled substances and alcohol when the following occurs: - The accident involves a fatality, or - The driver receives a citation for a moving traffic violation from the accident and an injury is treated away from the accident scene, or - The driver receives a citation for a moving traffics violation from the accident and a vehicle is required to be towed from the accident scene.
+Post-Accident Testing: As soon as practicable following an accident involving a commercial motor vehicle operating on a public road, the City will test each surviving driver for controlled substancedrugs and alcohol when the following occurs: - The accident involves a fatality, or - The driver receives a citation for a moving traffic violation from the accident and an injury is treated away from the accident scene, or - The driver receives a citation for a moving traffics violation from the accident and a vehicle is required to be towed from the accident scene.